Trump declares U.S. emergency as coronavirus chaos spreads

-WASHINGTON/SINGAPORE (Reuters) - President Donald Trump declared a U.S. national emergency over the quickly spreading coronavirus on Friday, opening the door to more federal aid to combat a disease that has infected 138,000 people worldwide and left more than 5,000 dead.
+WASHINGTON/GENEVA (Reuters) - U.S. President Donald Trump declared a national emergency over the quickly spreading coronavirus on Friday, opening the door to more federal aid to combat a disease that has infected over 138,000 people worldwide and left more than 5,000 dead.

 The impact of the coronavirus on everyday life deepened around the world, and it was detected for the first time in several more countries.
 More schools and businesses closed to try to slow its spread, governments took other drastic steps, the global sporting calendar was left in tatters and people faced greater restrictions on where they could go.

-“To unleash the full power of the federal government to this effort today, I am officially declaring a national emergency - two very big words,” Trump said in remarks at the White House.
+“To unleash the full power of the federal government to this effort today, I am officially declaring a national emergency - two very big words,” Trump said in remarks at the White House, adding that the U.S. situation could worsen and “the next eight weeks are critical.”

-He said the action will open up access to up to $50 billion in funds for states and localities in the fight against the coronavirus.
-Trump also urged states to establish emergency operations centers.

-Trump had faced criticism from some experts for being slow and ineffective in his response to the crisis and downplaying the threat.
+Trump had faced criticism from some experts for being slow and ineffective in his response to the crisis and playing down the threat.
+The latest steps came two days after Trump announced travel restrictions blocking U.S. entry for most people from continental Europe.
+While he exempted Britain at the time, on Friday he said that might change because U.K. infections have “gone up fairly precipitously.”

-Trump’s declaration of a national emergency, a seldom-used presidential power, enables the Federal Emergency Management Agency (FEMA) to assist state and local governments and coordinate the U.S. response to the crisis.
-The virus has killed 41 people in the United States.
+Trump, who previously was pictured standing near a visiting Brazilian official who has tested positive for the virus, said he himself would be tested “fairly soon.”
+But did not plan to isolate, noting he was suffering no symptoms.

+Trump said the federal government was partnering with the private sector to accelerate production of test kits to make them more widely available to Americans in an effort to track the virus’ spread.

 The final global economic cost remains unknown, but travel bans have hammered airlines and travel companies, while financial markets have been hit by panic selling.